|

 myself unable to work up the courage to look for

 a new girlfriend.
-For nearly two months
+For two months

 all I did was sit in my apartment too fearful to